stylify/web/content/blog/style-your-nette-framework-website-faster-with-stylify-css.md

 - To start the web run `php -S 0.0.0.0:80 -t www`
 - The web should be available at `http://localhost`

-## Stylify setup
+## Stylify CSS setup
-Because Nette doesn't come with any bundler neither with any javascript package by default, we are going to use the Stylify Bundler.
+Because Nette doesn't come with any bundler neither with any javascript package by default, we are going to use the Stylify CSS Bundler.

 Install the bundler `yarn add -D @stylify/bundler`.
 Create the `bundles.js` file in the project root with the following content: